Understanding MCP Server Timeout Errors

 Server-Side Timeout Handling

 The best way to prevent timeout errors is to handle them on the server side.
-Implement progress reporting, chunked responses, and graceful timeout handling in your server code.
+Implement server-side timeouts that return a graceful error response before the client's timeout expires, chunked responses for large data, and progress reporting where supported.

 import { McpServer } from "@modelcontextprotocol/sdk/server/mcp.js";